dwinchell/bld-book/content/drafts/draft-14-ravens-speech.md

 “Well,” she finally said, straightening.
 “I should probably get back out there.
 Can’t let all the glory-hungry guests monopolize my parents.”

 Luke’s smile lingered, though it carried something softer now, less teasing and more thoughtful.
-“If you need backup, you know where to find me.”

-Raven hesitated for just a second before nodding.
-“I’ll keep that in mind.”
+He hesitated for just a moment before speaking.
+“Do you want me to come with you?”

+Raven blinked, caught off guard.
+Her first instinct was to brush it off, to tell him she was fine.
+But something in the way he asked, steady and without expectation, made her pause.

+“Yeah,” she said finally, the word slipping out before she could overthink it.
+“Sure.
+Why not?”

+Luke’s smile widened just slightly, and he nodded.
+“Lead the way.”

-As she walked back toward the crowd, she couldn’t help glancing over her shoulder.
-Luke was still there, watching her, his expression unreadable.
-For all the chaos and expectations swirling around her tonight, there was something about him that felt… solid.
-Something she might even be able to lean on, if she ever let herself.
+As they walked back into the crowd together, Raven felt the weight on her chest lift just a little.
+For all the chaos and expectations swirling around her tonight, it was nice—just this once—not to face it alone.

-She shook the thought away, stepping back into the noise and sparkle of the gala, her mixed feelings lingering as she disappeared into the crowd.